top of page

 And to have fun with your bubbly, I add Cotton candy and Pop Rocks to the Bar, I guess it just the kid in me.

-Directions: You want to put your champagne on ice for at least one hour to chill.
+Directions: You want to chill your champagne on ice for at least one hour.
 Next, pour into a champagne flute.
-Add favorite ingredients to your champagne.
+Add your favorite ingredients to your champagne.
 Enjoy.
 Cheers!

 bottom of page